sigcsets/sigcse2022/pages/schedule_index.md

 ### Technical Sessions

-Each Technical Session block will have eight parallel "rooms" with either paper presentations or panels/special sessions (e.g. An example block could have five paper sessions, two panels, and one special session.)
+Each Technical Session block will have eight or nine parallel Zoom webinar rooms in Pathable with paper presentations, panels/special sessions, demos, or lightning talks. (e.g. An example block could have five paper sessions, two panels, and one special session.)

-__Paper Presentation Sessions__: Authors are invited to prerecord a 20 minute presentation of their work that will be made available before the Technical Symposium through Pathable.
+__Paper Presentation Sessions__: Authors are asked to prerecord a 20 minute presentation of their work that will be made available before the Technical Symposium through Pathable.
 During the paper presentation session itself, each author will be given 20 minutes -- 5 minutes for a short recap of their work with a few slides and then 15 minutes of Q&A.  Five authors will present during each paper presentation session.
 All paper presentation sessions will be recorded and will be available on-demand through Pathable.

 * Schedule of paper presentations will be available in January
 * [Presenting Papers at SIGCSE TS 2021]({{ site.url }}/authors/papers/#presenting-at-sigcse-ts-2021)